CtrlK

 Progressive Disclosure

 The content is well-organized with clear numbered sections and is appropriately sized for a single SKILL.md.
-However, it references 'the vendored content table in CLAUDE.md' without providing that file in the bundle, and the area labels list is quite long inline content that could potentially be referenced.
-For a skill of this complexity, the structure is reasonable but the missing CLAUDE.md reference is a gap.
+However, it references external context (CLAUDE.md's vendored content table, /manuals prefix mapping) without providing those details inline or linking to them clearly.
+The area labels list is quite long and could potentially be in a reference file, though it's borderline.

 2 / 3